rishineedscookies/CookieEngine/README.md

 # CookieEngine
 A simple game engine being written in C++.
+Heavily inspired by the Hazel Engine from https://github.com/TheCherno/Hazel/.